October 15th Maintenance

 Open OnDemand is a powerful, browser-based interface that gives researchers, students, and instructors intuitive and seamless access to the Illinois Campus Cluster.
 Built with flexibility in mind, Open OnDemand enables users to manage files, run jobs, and launch interactive applications—all from a standard web browser, with no need to install or configure local client software.

 Whether you’re a seasoned HPC user or just getting started, Open OnDemand simplifies your experience and shortens your time-to-science.
-You can view our Open OnDemand instructions for the Illinois Campus Cluster to learn more!
+Access it on Campus Cluster today at https://cc-ood.campuscluster.illinois.edu/.
+View our Open OnDemand instructions for the Illinois Campus Cluster to learn more!

 How to Access